benhurley/bigcigarguy/content/pages/index.md

     items:
       - type: FeaturedItem
         title: >-
-          "When you are traveling and light up a cigar while wearing Big Cigar Guy gear, people notice!
+          "When you are traveling and light up a cigar while wearing BCG gear, people notice!
 The quality and fit are impeccable, highly recommend!
         tagline: Testimonial 2
         subtitle: 'Jane Doe, Company'
         text: >-